Duration:

 Part-time students are not expected to live in Oxford.
 We have structured the course to ensure that part-time students, who may also have work commitments throughout their studies, will only need to attend the Oxford Internet Institute on one or two days per week.

-The University cannot offer visas to students on this part-time programme, all applicants must be legally resident in the UK or allowed to study here.
-Students entering the UK on a Dependant Visa, Ancestry Visa, or a Working Visa should also be eligible to study on the course.
+Ordinarily part-time students must be legally resident in the UK or hold a visa that permits part-time study.
 For further information, please refer to the Home Office’s information on student visas.